ataeryilmaz/itembuild/README.md

 # itembuild
-A plugin that helps you create a build by right-clicking on an item.
+A bukkit plugin that helps you create a build by right-clicking on an item.